reachjainrahul/testrepo/docs/getting-started.md

 ## Importing Cloud VMs

-To manage security policies of VMs, we need to first import target VMs onto the `nephe-controller`.
+To manage security policies of VMs, we need to first import target VMs onto the `Nephe Controller`.
 Below sections sets up access to public cloud account, select target VMs, and import VMs into the K8s cluster as `VirtualMachine` CRs.

 ### CloudProviderAccount